SethSmigelski/jump-links-block/README.md

 3. The Sidebar controls for the Jump Links Block.
 4. Published Vertical Jump Links, expanded and collapsed.
 5. Published Horizontal Jump Links, expanded and collapsed.
+6. Published Horizontal Jump Links with sticky navigation showing the Active Link Indicator.

 ---

 ## Changelog
 ### 2.0.0
 * **FEATURE:** **Sticky Positioning:** Keep your table of contents visible while users scroll.
-Includes a "Top Offset" slider to clear sticky headers and a "Disable on Mobile" toggle to preserve screen space on small devices.
+Includes a "Top Offset" slider to clear sticky headers, a "Jump Offset" slider to ensure that the sticky header does not cover the heading text, and a "Disable on Mobile" toggle to preserve screen space on small devices.
 * **FEATURE:** **Auto-Hide Title:** Implemented a smart "sticky state" detection.
 When the block sticks, the title gently collapses and fades out to keep the interface clean (this occurs when a block title is used alongside sticky positioning).
 * **FEATURE:** **Smart Indentation:** Added a "Create Visual Hierarchy" toggle.
 When enabled, H3 and H4 sub-headings are visually indented to create a clear, nested outline structure.
 * **FEATURE:** **Block Background:** You can now set a background color for the entire block container, perfect for creating "card-style" floating navigation.
+* **FEATURE:** **ScrollSpy:** Automatically highlights the active link in the table of contents as the user scrolls through the corresponding section of the post.

 ### 1.9.2
 * **FEATURE:** Added support for Border and Spacing controls.
 You can now add borders, rounded corners, margins, and padding to the Jump Links block directly from the editor settings.